aartitiwari/web/README.md

 # Just For the Tshirt <br>
-This repo is here to get me a hactoberfest tshirt
+This repo is here to get me a hactoberfest tshirt.